COMP SCI 1102 - Object Oriented Programming

 Course Learning OutcomesOn successful completion of this course students will be able to:

 1 Explain the steps in creating an executable program for a computer, including the intermediate representations and their purpose.
-2 Manipulate binary patterns and understand the use of binary to represent numbers.
+2 Employ binary patterns and understand the use of binary to represent numbers.
 3 Apply good programming style and understand the impact of style on developing and maintaining programs.
-4 Effectively use a version control system and the Linux command line tools for incremental development.
+4 Use a version control system and the Linux command line tools for incremental development.
 5 Explain the benefits of object oriented design and understand when it is an appropriate methodology to use.
 6 Design object oriented solutions for small systems involving multiple objects.
-7 Implement, test and debug solutions in C++.
+7 Apply, test and debug solutions in C++.
 8 Identify the relative merits of different algorithmic designs.
-9 Independently find and interpret discipline related documentation.
+9 Choose and interpret discipline related documentation.
 10 Explain the relevance of ethics in the context of Software Engineering.

 The above course learning outcomes are aligned with the Engineers Australia Stage 1 Competency Standard for the Professional Engineer.